nicolerollo/immunocircuit/README.md

 This project intentionally avoids medical inference.
 The biological relationships are simplified and synthetic.
 The goal is to demonstrate software design, parsing, graph modeling, and algorithmic reasoning.

 ---
-- Add a Prolog comparison file to contrast declarative logic programming with the Java interpreter.
-- Replace the starter catalog with a reproducible HGNC download pipeline.